axonivy-market/azure-servicebus-connector/azure-servicebus-connector-product/README.md

 ### Azure Service Bus Emulator

-Start by cloning the repository https://github.com/Azure/azure-service-bus-emulator-installer.
+- Start by cloning the repository https://github.com/Azure/azure-service-bus-emulator-installer
-Change directory to `Docker-Compose-Template`.
+- Change directory to `Docker-Compose-Template`
-Create a file named `.env` with the following content:
+- Create a file named `.env` with the following content:

 ```
 SQL_PASSWORD=AxonIvy-2025